truist/reveal.js/slides/electricity-house/electricity.md

 * The hot wire is electrically dangerous *because of* grounding
 * Bathtubs are electrically dangerous *because of* grounding
 * The ground wire would be effective even if it wasn't connected to earth
+* Your toaster (probably) does not have a ground prong
 * Your house does not have two-phase power